csulb-datascience/Open-set-User-and-Speed-Classifier/README.md

 # Processes
-The implementation is defined in the colab notebook as the following steps:
+The implementation is defined in the jupyter notebook as the following steps:

-<b>For User Identification<b>
+<b>For User Identification</b>

  - The data is first loaded and split into train, known-test and unknown-test set.